A Blended Study Programme of Connected Residential and Zoom Workshops

 If you are working in a school or higher education, local government, prison or probation service, social work or trade union, with youth and community development, as a management consultant, in a therapeutic community, or struggling to survive in the NHS, or as clergy, politician or civil servant, you can expect this course to give you quite new perspectives.

-Roffey Park, one of the foremost colleges for management training in the UK set in beautiful countryside only 15 minutes by taxi from Gatwick airport or 20 minutes from Victoria, an hour from London Bridge or Blackfriars by train.
-The course will be residential with accommodation and all meals.
+On a combination of Zoom and residential at Roffey Park, which is one of the foremost colleges for management training in the UK set in beautiful countryside only 15 minutes by taxi from Gatwick airport or by train to Gatwick or Horsham.

-Start and finish times, 16.30 on Friday to 15.30 on Sunday, are designed to encourage participation from anywhere in the UK or elsewhere.
+Start and finish times, 17.00 on Friday to 16.00 on Sunday, are designed to encourage participation from anywhere in the UK or elsewhere in the world.

-£150 inc. VAT per weekend for 10 weekends over 2 years payable in addition to delegate fees.
+£160 inc. VAT per weekend payable in addition to delegate fees.

-Cheques or Online banking to account details will be sent on application.
+Cheques or Online banking to account details to be sent on application.

 NEED FURTHER INFORMATION?